From guided walking holidays in Sierra Nevada to cycling in the Spanish Pyrenees, these are 8 amazing adventure holidays in Spain for you to do!

 If you’re heading to La Tomatina, check out this amazing tour with Stoke Travel.
 This tour includes festival tickets, accommodation, food, and lots of beer, wine and sangria!
 Party time!

-Try paragliding in Andalusia
+Try paragliding in Andalucia

 This has to be one of my top adventurous things to do in Spain and it is surprisingly relaxing too.
 Honestly, it really isn’t as scary as you think and I really recommend this activity to people.

 Also, there are loads of schools in the area where you can book a flight and learn from an expert.
 Tempted now?
-You can find out some more information about paragliding in Andalusia here.
+You can find out some more information about paragliding in Andalucia here.

 Get your zen on doing yoga in Ibiza